 In addition to completing the degree requirements for students of Georgetown College, students majoring in computer science must also complete the following requirements:

 - Computer Science I and II (COSC-051, 052)

-- Mathematical Methods for Computer Science (COSC-030).
-Students may elect to take instead Introduction to Proofs and Problem Solving (MATH-200) and Analysis I (MATH-310).
-MATH-200 must be taken as a pre-requisite to Data Structures (COSC-160).
+- Mathematical Methods for Computer Science (COSC-030). ( COSC 030 is a pre-requisite for COSC 160.
+Students may instead elect to take Introduction to Proofs and Problem Solving (MATH-200) and Analysis I (MATH-310) as a pre-requisite for COSC 160.)

 - Calculus I and II (MATH-035, 036)

 - Advanced Programming (COSC-150)